Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 Marital fault has almost no legal significance in the State of New Jersey.
 For this reason, the large majority of divorces are filed based upon grounds of irreconcilable differences, rather than grounds based upon the fault of one of the parties.
 The relatively few exceptions may involve cases in which one spouse was subjected to severe abuse during the marriage and where one spouse engaged in some criminal conduct to the detriment of the other spouse.

-For more detailed answers to these and other questions about divorce and family law, contact our Middlesex County divorce law firm.
+For more detailed answers to these and other questions about divorce and family law, contact our Middlesex County law firm.
 Our firm takes pride in its New Jersey roots, serving Middlesex County and the surrounding communities.
-For a free consultation, call 732-767-0044 or contact us online today to speak with the divorce attorneys at Brause, Brause & Ventrice, L.L.C.
+For a free initial consultation, call 732-767-0044 or contact us online today to speak with the divorce attorneys at Brause, Brause & Ventrice, L.L.C.